 Relationship Obstacles Tip #7: Are You Having Fun?

 What’s the point of being together if you don’t enjoy each other’s company?
 Finding joy, laughing together, and doing fun activities help to strengthen the relationship and your connection to each other.
 Research what’s available in your community, and don’t forget to do something your partner is interested in!

 Relationships are always a work in progress and it shouldn’t be surprising that you encounter obstacles from time-to-time.
 However, if you are finding that you are still hitting the brick wall after following these tips, it may be time for professional help.

 Don’t hesitate to seek support so that you can come through these relationship obstacles together.
-For additional tips on making relationships work call Philip at 813-651-1221.
+For additional tips on making relationships work, visit Philip’s Couples Counseling page or call 813-651-1221.